timcyu/timcyu.github.io/index.md

 I am a PhD student advised by Jesse Bloom at Fred Hutch.
 My work is supported by a NSF graduate research fellowship.

 My current interest is in the evolutionary dynamics of human influenza viruses.
-I am exploring how these viruses cleverly acquire mutations to elude our immune systems through a combination of experiment, computation, and theory.
+I am exploring how these viruses cleverly acquire mutations to elude our immune systems through a blend of experiment, computation, and theory.

 ## Publications